top of page

 What Causes Sensory Overload?

-• Bright lights and strong smells
+Bright lights or strong scents

-• Sudden physical contact
+Sudden physical contact or abrupt changes

 Sensory Overload and Neurodivergence